 After your apartment application was approved, both you and the owner or the owner's agent signed an apartment lease agreement.
 Begin by consulting your written agreement, which may address the washing machine issue in one of three ways:

-- Expressly Allowed: When installation of a washer or combo is allowed in an apartment, it will be spelled out in those exact terms, not implied.
-Rental agreements rarely include this as standard language and would likely be in the form of an addendum or clause that both of you agreed to.
+- Expressly allowed.
+When installation of a washer or combo is allowed in an apartment, it will be spelled out in those exact terms, not implied.
+Rental agreements rarely include this as standard language, and washing machine provisions will likely be found in the form of an addendum or clause that both and the landlord/owner have agreed to.

-- Expressly Not Allowed: When the installation is not allowed, again this term comes into play because this is expressed (not implied) in the contract's language.
-One similar and familiar example is the clause written into contracts forbidding water beds.
+- Expressly not allowed.
+When washing machine installation is not allowed, again this restriction term will be clearly expressed (not implied) in the contract's language.
+A similar example is the familiar clause written into contracts forbidding water beds.

-- Silent: More common, though, would be a lease agreement that does not mention installation of washers or dryers but does mention events that might be attendant to these appliances, such as restrictions against flooding, repairs, and alterations.
+- Silent.
+More common, though, is a lease agreement that has no literal mention of installation of washers and dryers.
+The lease may, however, mention events that could be related to these appliances, such as restrictions against flooding, repairs, and alterations to the apartment.

-Portable washing machines are essentially the only way to add a washer to your apartment since they are designed to work around an apartment's limitations.
+Portable washing machine.
+Portable washing machines are often the only option since they are designed to work around an apartment's space limitations.

-Technically you should be able to install a stationary machine in an apartment that does not have hook-ups.
-Stationary machines discharge water most efficiently when attached to a dedicated drainage waste line.
-But they always have the option of discharging into a laundry sink or bathtub.
+Conventional stationary machine?
+Technically, it should be possible to install a stationary machine in an apartment that does not have hook-ups.
+Although stationary machines discharge water most efficiently when attached to a dedicated drainage waste line, they always have the option of discharging into a laundry sink or bathtub.
 The power source is the conventional 120V three-pronged outlet, found in most apartments, so you can plug them in anywhere.

-Water supply is the issue, though.
-In the absence of true hot/cold water hook-ups, the washer's hot and cold water supply lines would have difficulty connecting to the supply valves located under a bathroom or kitchen sink.
-Washing machine hoses and sink supply valves are threaded differently than sink supply lines, this is generally not a practical option.
+Water supply is the main drawback of stationary washing machines.
+In the absence of true hot/cold water hook-ups, the only option is to connect the water supply lines to the supply valves located under a kitchen or bathroom sink.
+Because washing machine hoses are threaded differently than sink supply lines, this is generally not a practical option.

 How to Dry Your Clothing

-Mini dryers in the 2.6 cu. ft. to 3.6 cu. ft capacity range plug into conventional 120V outlets (not the 240V outlets of stationary dryers).
-These dryers do need to vent the hot, moist air, so they must be located near a window.
-You should not vent the dryer into your apartment since to do so adds a great deal of humidity to the air.
+Compact electric dryer.
+Mini dryers in the 2.6 cubic feet. to 3.6 cubic feet capacity range are available that plug into conventional 120-volt outlets.
+These dryers do need to vent the hot, moist air, however, so they must be located near a window.
+You should not vent the dryer directly into your apartment since to do so adds a great deal of humidity to the air.

-On the downside, compact dryers, which draw less amperage than stationary dryers, require more drying time.
-Venting through a window means keeping the window partially open, a problem during cold winter months.
+On the downside, compact dryers draw less power than a stationary dryer and therefore require more drying time.
+Venting through a window means keeping the window partially open, which can a problem during cold winter months.

-A special type of non-venting dryer is available.
+A special type of non-venting dryer is also available.
 Using heat pump technology, it recycles expelled hot air to use in the dryer again, rather than wasting it.
-These dryers are three or four times more expensive than venting dryers.
+However, non-venting dryers are quite expensive—three or four times the cost of venting dryers.